What’s with the dangerous insistence on Java ?

 Update Oct 31, 2012: It gets worse.
 Against my advice, I tried to do a Java install for a client who had no other computer option.
 During install, Java Demanded we disable the anti-Virus guard software – and yet remain connected to the web — or it would not continue !

 Again I advised the client not to continue and to find another option.
 We ended up finding a computer that wasn’t used for normal business and tried to install it on that one.
 This time Java’s install locked up.
 So the client gave up and sent the form Fed Express – and his computer security remained intact.

-As for those “reason challenged” (or dangerously ignorant) photograph printing services that demand we use ROES/Java – I simply give my printing to businesses run by actual humans that allow us to send files FTP or by email – or OMG – bring them a CD or a flash drive.
+As for those “reason challenged” (or dangerously ignorant) photograph printing services that demand we use ROES/Java – I simply give my printing to businesses run by actual humans that allow us to send files online, by FTP by email – or OMG – bring them a physical CD or a flash drive.

 Update Feb 2013:

 Here’s a note from one of the offending Photography printing businesses :

 “If you have experienced troubles launching ROES in the past 48 hours, this email is for you!
 We have just received an email from our ROES software provider that an unannounced Apple Java Security update is affecting certain users who are running specific Apple operating systems.
 We want to first apologize for any mishappenings that you may be experiencing from this unexpected Apple update and second we would like to alert you to our easy solutions, which we describe below.”

 Surprise ?
 No. Not to any computer security professional.